CiaranMoran27/pands-project2021/README.md

 1. The data distribution is Gaussian, i.e is shaped like a bell curve.
 2. Each class has the same covariance matrix.

 This model’s first assumption can be successfully applied to many data sets as Gaussian distributions appear regularly in the real-world data.
 This was explained well by Sharma (2019) where he described how larger data sets with finite variances and independent feature probabilities will have a data distribution that favours the bell curve shape [15].
 When considering the second assumption it its important to note that covariance indicates the direction of the linear relationship between variables [12] and is used as a measure of how two random variables vary together.
-If one assumes that each species in the Iris data set has the same covariance matrix, they assume that the linear correlation between randomly selected variables in a given species is equal for the same variables in all other species.
+If one assumes that each species in the Iris data set has the same covariance matrix, they assume that the linear correlation between randomly selected variables in a given species is equal  in all other species.

 It is important to understand the implications of choosing a particular model and the potential for inaccurate results if the model assumptions are not representative of the data set.
 Today the advances in Machine Learning provides us an opportunity to test and alter multiple data analysis library models to our needs.
 As described by Wakefield (2018), “machine learning uses programmed algorithms that receive and analyze input data to predict output values within an acceptable range.
 As new data is fed to these algorithms, they learn and optimize their operations to improve performance, developing intelligence over time”.
 Machine learning is broken into two main categories, supervised and unsupervised which are explained in points 1 and 2 below [17].